Welcome to the Friends of Historic Dilston website

 Our organisation Friends of Historic Dilston (FoHD)was founded on 24 February 2007; a principle objective being to protect and preserve the character and amenities of Dilston Castle and Chapel as buildings of historic and architectural significance and the grounds in which they stand.
 At the time of the launch HISTORIC DILSTON was under the management of lease-holders North Pennines Heritage Trust, and the Friends assisted the Trust in the running of promotional events and with the maintenance of the site.

 In September 2011, North Pennines Heritage Trust went into administration resulting in the two leases held on HISTORIC DILSTON reverting to the owners MENCAP and Allendale Estates.
 The following year MENCAP closed down the historic site, and, in 2014, sold Dilston College (together with Dilston Castle & Chapel) to the CAMBIAN Group one of the UK’s leading providers in specialist education.
-Since then FoHD has been party to negotiations with CAMBIAN to regain public access to HISTORIC DILSTON.
+CAMBIAN does not allow public access into the college grounds and at the present time HISTORIC DILSTON remains closed.